Andrewwango/govuk-accessible-search/README.md

 ## Demo

+A demo of the component in action on a sample GOV.UK website can be viewed here: https://andrewwango.github.io/gds-accessible-search/demo/www.gov.uk/foreign-travel-advice/france/entry-requirements.html

+### Get started

 GOV.UK websites can be downloaded using `wget`.
 Here is an example using the website describing [France foreign travel advice](https://www.gov.uk/foreign-travel-advice/france/entry-requirements):

 ```bash